 How we evaluated apps

-We prioritized usefulness, ease of adoption, evidence-based features, and long-term value.
-We also considered discovery platforms and marketplaces that help you find new tools or good deals.
+We prioritized: practical value, simplicity of onboarding, evidence-based design, and long-term cost.
+We also considered discovery platforms that help you find new tools or good deals.
 Smartphone penetration and app-store scale make apps an accessible option for most people2.
-For habit change, allow at least 21–30 days to measure impact—research on habit formation suggests it often takes longer, with the average habit forming around 66 days in one study3.
+For habit-change signals, allow at least 21–30 days to measure impact—many habits take longer, with average formation around 66 days in one study3.

 1. Life Purpose App